Axuqj/Critical-nodes-identification/README.md

 As above, other files are the codes of methods and their experiments.

+generate_SBM.m   generates the SBM model.

+generate_RN.m  generates the RN model.

-And also, all the datasets are provided.
+And also, all the other datasets are provided.